 App Locations

-App Locations allow you to enhance and customize the user experience of the Contentful products (Compose + Launch, web app) by replacing or adding functionality to critical touch-points.
+App Locations allow you to enhance and customize user experience in the Contentful web app and Launch by replacing or adding functionality to critical touch-points.

 If you've developed a UI Extension before, these locations will sound familiar to you, except for some additional locations that apps have access to.